About Dr. Minnich

 Dr. Elizabeth Kamarck Minnich

-Senior Scholar, Association of American Colleges & Universities:
+Distinguished Fellow, Association of American Colleges & Universities: Office of the President

 Click Here for a complete curriculum vita.
 Click "Writing" on sidebar for downloads, quotes

 Dr. Minnich earned her M.A. and Ph.D. in Philosophy from The Graduate Faculty for Political and Social Science of The New School University in New York, where she was Teaching Assistant for Hannah Arendt.
 She wrote her dissertation on John Dewey, and has continued to work on political and moral implications, roles, responsibilities of education in and for democracy.

 Dr. Elizabeth Minnich has served higher education in different roles at a variety of liberal arts institutions as well as through her writing, speaking, special projects, board memberships, and consulting.